1. Can you provide a brief overview of the program?

-How many credits is needed to complete the certificate?

-2 credits of precision health related seminars/journal clubs

-The new text.
 7. Do you have to take courses from each of the competencies?

 No, you do not have to take courses from each of the 6 competencies; however, you do need to complete coursework in at least 2 of the 6 and make every effort to include all precision health domains (Discovery, Treatment, and Health) in your course work.

 8. What is the policy on double-counting coursework credits towards the certificate?

-As part of the Rackham Graduate School Rules, no more than one-sixth of the credits required for a masters degree may be double-counted for the PH certificate.
-This essentially means that you may count one, 3 credit course, that is required for your degree program, toward the requirements for the certificate.
+As part of the Rackham Graduate College rules, no more than one-sixth of the credits required for a master’s degree may be double-counted with the Graduate Precision Health Certificate.

 9. How many credits is needed to complete the certificate?

 2 credits of precision health related seminars/journal clubs